-Sara Lazar’s study was simple: She recruited a group of participants, gave them an 8-week long meditation program and regularly took brain scans of each individual to see if there was any visible change in their brains.
+Sara Lazar’s study was simple: She recruited a group of participants, gave them an 8-week long program and regularly took brain scans of each individual to see if there was any visible change in their brains.
 To her surprise, there was.
-After meditating for 8 short weeks, various areas in the test participants’ brains had visibly thickened.
+After following the 8 week program, various areas in the test participants’ brains had visibly thickened.
 One such area was the posterior cingulate, which is associated with self-reliance and how often our mind wanders.
 Another was the left hippocampus which is associated with memory, cognition, learning, and emotions.

 Following the publication of Lazar’s work another researcher, Adam Moore decided to conduct his own study to see to what degree meditation affected our concentration.
 Moore’s study revolved around 40 participants who meditated 5 days a week, only ten minutes a day.
 After 16-weeks Moore realized that the participants levels of concentration had increased significantly compared to before.

 Imagine you’re at the gym for the first time in a long while, lifting weights.
 You start small but go every day, doing the same movements, increasing the weight you’re working with bit by bit.
 A couple of weeks go by and as you’re walking by a mirror you suddenly realize that your arms look much bigger than they used to.
-You can clearly make out your toned muscles and it’s only now that you realize that all that time in the gym has paid off.
+You can clearly see that you have toned up your muscles and it’s only now when you realize that all the time in the gym has paid off.

 Meditation works the same way.
-Sitting down and focusing on our breathing might sound like a simple task.
-Though it’s actually pretty challenging because it means that we have to stop ourselves from being distracted by our own thoughts.
-It means that we have to consciously bring our minds back to our breath and our sensations when we realize that they have wandered off.
-Mindfulness helps us be fully present in the moment and focus our full attention on it.
-This is why we gradually begin improving our focus as we practice meditation.
-In time, we become more and more mindful throughout our daily life, no matter what activity we’re engaged in.
-So put plainly, meditation means engaging and training the parts of our brains that are in charge of our focus and concentration, like our posterior cingulate and left hippocampus.
-That being the case, it’s no wonder that these areas of the brain grow bigger after we meditate for a short while, now is it?
+Sitting down and watching your breath might sound like a simple task.
+Though it’s actually pretty challenging because it means that you will try to be aware of your own thoughts, and your immediate response towards them.
+It means that you will try to invite your attention back to your breath, to your sensations, or to whatever keeps you in that moment when you realize that your thoughts were wandered off.
+Mindfulness helps you be fully present in the moment without forcing anything, with no, or at least minimum effort.
+This is why you gradually begin improving our focus as you practice meditation.
+In time, you become more and more mindful throughout our daily life, no matter what activity we’re engaged in.
+So put plainly, meditation means engaging and training the parts of your brain that are in charge of your focus and concentration, like your posterior cingulate and left hippocampus.
+That being the case, it’s no wonder that these areas of the brain grow bigger after you meditate for a short while, now is it?

-Considering the facts at hand, it’s clear that mindfulness meditation is one of the best ways to increase our focus and concentration.
-However, there are some mindfulness tricks that we can try throughout the day to help us out, particularly if we’re new to meditation and are having a hard time with it.
+Considering the facts at hand, it’s clear that mindfulness meditation is one of the best ways to increase your focus and concentration.
+However, there are some mindfulness tricks that you can try throughout the day to help you out, particularly if you’re new to meditation and are having a hard time with it.

-When we sit down for a guided meditation, one of the directives we’ll receive most often will be to turn our attention to how our breath feels going in or out or to focus on a particular part of our body.
-When we do this, we hone in on certain senses in our bodies.
-But we don’t necessarily need to be meditating to do so.
-As such, one of the things we can do to improve our focus is to create a sensation in our body and focus on it.
+When you sit down for a guided meditation, one of the directives you’ll receive most often will be to turn your attention to how your breath feels going in or out or to focus on a particular part of your body.
+When you do this, you hone in on certain senses in our bodies.
+But you don’t necessarily need to be meditating to do so.
+As such, one of the things you can do to improve your focus is to create a sensation in your body and focus on it.
 Take a look at your hands.
 Squeeze them as tightly as you can for a few moments then let go.
 Now close your eyes and focus on how your hands feel?
 What does this sensation feel like?
 How long does it take to go away?
 How do your hands feel after the feeling has gone away?